Some extensions of the modular method and Fermat equations of signature $(13,13,n)$: Introduction

 \subsection{Acknowledgements}

 We would like to thank T.~Dokchitser and C.~Doris for making their algorithm available to us, and for helpful email correspondence.
-We also thank M.~Stoll for conversations regarding the use of the Chabauty method for the problem treated in this paper and A.~Pacetti for discussions concerning Sturm bounds for Hilbert modular forms.
+We also thank M.~Stoll for conversations regarding the use of the Chabauty method for the problem treated in this paper, A.~Pacetti for discussions concerning Sturm bounds for Hilbert modular forms and N. Mascot for (double-)checking part~(\ref{item:1}) of Theorem~\ref{T:modularity} using the algorithm in~\cite{cmsv}.
+We finally thank the anonymous referees for their careful reading and useful remarks.